cgicoffee/tcl-builds-with-libxft/README.md

 ## User-Space Installation

-Quick installation, or an option for cases when no root access is available.
+"Quick'n'dirty" installation, or an option for cases when no root access is available.
 Less versatile than a [system-wise](#system-wise-installation) deployment.

 1. Extract it to a folder in your home directory, e.g., `~/tcl9`
 2. Add the binaries and libraries to your shell path.
 Open your `.bashrc`: `nano ~/.bashrc` and Add this at the end (change the path if needed):